 This is the remnant I have from making my son’s birthday gift – a messenger bag fit for ornithologists (bird lovers).

 When recovering something as basic as an upholstered footstool, you just need to replace the batting and add about 2″ to the diameter of the stool when cutting your fabric.

-Once the main denim fabric was on, I cut the striped fabric into a strip 1½” wide and a few inches longer than the circumference of my stool. sidenote: In case you’re wondering how to find circumference of a circle, the formula is C=πD (or 3.14 multiplied times the diameter of the circle).
+Once the main denim fabric is on, I cut the fabric into a 1½” strip and a few inches longer than the circumference of my stool. sidenote: In case you’re wondering how to find circumference of a circle, the formula is C=πD (or 3.14 multiplied times the diameter of the circle).
 Homeschooling six kids comes in handy all the time. tsk.

-The strip of fabric was folded into thirds to create a nice contrast around the diameter of the stool.
-I tacked it on using some of my leftover upholstery tacks from the leather bench my husband and I built.
+Folding the fabric strip into thirds creates a nice contrast around the diameter of the stool.
+I tack it on using some of my leftover upholstery tacks from the leather bench my husband and I built.
 You can see it HERE.

 Now this once cast-off upholstered footstool has a fresh new look and is ready for its new home.
 This sweet piece is now available in my shop.
 (SOLD)

 I love the sweet style of this little upholstered footstool and the classic lines it has.
 Perfectly suited to function in any setting with the denim fabric.

 I had fun pairing this with a sweet gift from a reader who knew my passion for feedsacks and my linen chair.
 Isn’t that advertisement sweet?

 My one-legged wonder has a happy ending and I hope it inspires you to see past the obvious ugly to see the possibilities of the new.

 Do pin and share to inspire others to try it too! ♥